More accurate census possible in 2023 ― Buhari

 “This administration has proven that things can work in this country.
 We have seen it in the elections, that polls can be held without rigging.
 And we are happy to see NPC and INEC working together for a better Nigeria.

-Chairman of the NPC, Nasir Isa Kwarra, thanked the President for the approval for the 2023 Census in April, after the general elections, assuring that the commission will work hard to make it “credible and acceptable”.
+Chairman of the NPC, Nasir Isa Kwara, thanked the President for the approval for the 2023 Census in April, after the general elections, assuring that the commission will work hard to make it “credible and acceptable.’

 ALSO READ FROM NIGERIAN TRIBUNE